dmitrii-badretdinov/Automatic-Screenshot-Maker/README.md

 You also can set a destination folder for screenshots.

 This program is useful in case you want something simpler than cumbersome time-trackers for logging and analysing your own activity.

+Main things I've done in this project:
+1. Understood how to take and save screenshots in C#.